7 minutes read See on map

 Hala Sultan Tekke in Larnaca

 Hala Sultan Tekke is a mosque complex located on the western shore of Larnaca Salt Lake.
-It was built between 1760 and 1817. prime-travel This Ottoman-era monument marks the burial site of Umm Haram, a companion of the Prophet Muhammad who died in Cyprus during the first Arab raids in 647 or 649 AD.
+It was built between 1760 and 1817.
+This Ottoman-era monument marks the burial site of Umm Haram, a companion of the Prophet Muhammad who died in Cyprus during the first Arab raids in 647 or 649 AD.
 The site is considered the third or fourth holiest place in Islam by various sources and remains an important pilgrimage destination for Muslims worldwide.
 Historical Background According to Islamic tradition, Umm Haram was either the foster sister of Muhammad's mother Amina or the wife of Ubada bin al-Samit, a companion of the Prophet.
 She accompanied Arab forces under Caliph Muawiyah during their expedition to expand Muslim territory in the Mediterranean.
 Historical accounts describe her as elderly when she arrived in Cyprus.
 During the siege of Larnaca, she fell from her mule and died from the injuries.
-She was buried at the spot where she fell, near the salt lake. parakalo The tomb remained known through oral tradition but was formally identified by the Ottomans after they conquered Cyprus in 1571.
+She was buried at the spot where she fell, near the salt lake.
+The tomb remained known through oral tradition but was formally identified by the Ottomans after they conquered Cyprus in 1571.
 In the 18th century, a dervish named Sheikh Hassan discovered a two-chambered tomb at the site with inscriptions in Old Ottoman.
-This discovery confirmed the location and prompted religious authorities to develop the site as a…
+This discovery confirmed the location and prompted religious authorities to develop the site as a place of…

 Read more